 - Benign Thyroid Nodules (BTN) (ModìLite) and enlarged prostate volume due to BPH (SoracteLite), with the aim of producing a reduction in volume of the tissue due to the Laser Induced CytoReduction (LICR) process;

-- Primary and secondary malignant liver lesions (PBLite), with the aim of tumour complete ablation with a sufficient safety margin
+- Primary and secondary malignant liver lesions (PBLite) and localised low risk prostate and kidney cancer (SoracteLite) with the aim of tumour complete ablation with a sufficient safety margin

 Why EchoLaser Therapy?